aditya1962/Repos/ReadMe.md

 git clone https://github.com/aditya1962/Repos
 ```

-Then install all node packages as follows
+Then change folder to WebUI folder and run the command to install all node packages as follows

 ```cmd
 npm install